-Introduces the fundamental concepts of structured programming and provides a comprehensive introduction to programming for MATH majors.
-This course does not count as a prerequisite for Programming Fundamentals II.
-Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing and debugging.
+This course introduces the fundamental concepts of structured programming, and provides a comprehensive introduction to programming for computer science and technology majors.
+Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing, and debugging.
 This course assumes computer literacy.